Skip to content

 Is It Hard to Get Into CUNY Borough of Manhattan Community College?
 Acceptance Rate & Requirements

 As a public institution in New York, New York, CUNY Borough of Manhattan Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 25%.
+The graduation rate is roughly 25%.

 Can I Afford It?